Hints and tips - 10 minute read

 If you have any queries or questions, you can email us at email@example.com, call us on 01223 553998 or Tweet us @OCR_Maths.
 You can also sign up to subject updates to receive information about resources and support.

 Steven joined OCR in 2014 and has worked on the redevelopment of OCR’s Entry Level, GCSE (9-1), FSMQ and A Level Mathematics qualifications.
 He now focuses mainly on supporting the Level 3 qualifications.
 Steven originally studied engineering before completing a PGCE in secondary mathematics.
-He is currently balancing his ‘work from home’ commitments with supporting his young daughter with reception year activities.
+He is currently balancing his ‘work from home’ commitments with supporting his young daughter with year one activities.